-But getting back to the topic at hand, as soon as you learn Hiragana you will be able to read children’s books since they are entirely written in that one script.
+Once you know it, you will be able to read children’s books entirely in Japanese since they are typically written in this script.

 The History of Hiragana

-I once read that Hiragana used to only be used by women and the men wrote in Kanji and Katakana.
-Thankfully that’s not the case anymore, since you have to know all three in order to be literate in Japanese.
+Back in the day, hiragana was only used by women and the men wrote in kanji and katakana.
+Thankfully that’s not the case anymore, and you have to know all three in order to be literate in Japanese.

 The Learning Methods Available

-I know of three very common ways that people learn Hiragana:
+I know of three common ways that people learn hiragana:

 - Writing it down

 Let’s take a look at each of these now.